tredontho/purescript-book/text/chapter8.md

 ## Native Effects

-We will now look at one particular monad which is of central importance in PureScript - the `Effect` monad.
+We will now look at one particular monad of central importance in PureScript – the `Effect` monad.

 The `Effect` monad is defined in the `Effect` module.
 It is used to manage so-called _native_ side-effects.
 If you are familiar with Haskell, it is the equivalent of the `IO` monad.

 What are native side-effects?
-They are the side-effects which distinguish JavaScript expressions from idiomatic PureScript expressions, which typically are free from side-effects.
+They are the side-effects that distinguish JavaScript expressions from idiomatic PureScript expressions, which typically are free from side-effects.
 Some examples of native effects are:

 - Console IO
 - Random number generation